EvolvingSysadmin/Shellshock/README.md

 ## Prerequisites

 Shellshock exploitation requires a vulnerable machine.
 A vulnerable Shellshock virtual machine called `shellshock_server.ova` can be [downloaded here](https://gtvault-my.sharepoint.com/:u:/g/personal/rheavican3_gatech_edu/EVihwYFaVDlChicYIgfXPHIBMLW_kOUUO8sTaJ7b8JLw2A?e=jIvhZ6).
 The password for `shellshock_server.ova` is `77t*#bT8sd`.
-The `shellshock_server.ova` virtual machine should be run in hypervisor that runs Open Virtualization Format files, such as VirtualBox.
+The `shellshock_server.ova` virtual machine should be run in a hypervisor that runs Open Virtualization Format files, such as VirtualBox.

 An instance of Kali linux is required to exploit the vulnerable `shellshock_server.ova` virtual machine.
 The latest Kali image can be downloaded at the [official Kali download page](https://www.kali.org/get-kali/).
 The Kali virtual machine should be deployed on the same virtual network as `shellshock_server.ova`.